wp-graphql/wp-graphql/includes/Types/README.md

-#Entities
+#Types

-This directory contains entities, and each entity contains definitions of Query, Type, Mutation and Fields specific to the entity.
+This directory contains various types that serve as entry points into WordPress data.